Death of Hines pilot felt by many

 Friends and family joined this week in mourning the passing of an Air National Guard pilot killed July 28 in the crash of a C-17 aircraft in Alaska.

-Freyholtz' father, Harvey was among those attending, as were his sisters Susan and Theresa and their brother, Shawn Schroeder, his former wife and their two children.
+Freyholtz' father, Harvey, was among those attending, as were his sisters, Susan and Theresa, and their brother, Shawn Schroeder, his former wife and their two children.
 His mother, Mary, remained at their home in Hines to care for Susan's children.
-She said arrangements will be made for a memorial service here later this month with the help of the local American Legion post.
+Mary said arrangements will be made for a memorial service here later this month with the help of the local American Legion post.

-Freyholtz was remembered fondly by two of his former teachers.
+Freyholtz was remembered by two of his former teachers.

 Donna Collison called his death devastating.
-She says in kindergarten the boy was already very mature, "very grown up and capable, someone you knew would grow up to be a responsible person."
+She said in kindergarten the boy was already very mature, "very grown up and capable, someone you knew would grow up to be a responsible person."